Abidat/abidat_robot_control/README.md

     subscriber_topic: "<topic>"
 Ros topic which the node should receive the new angles.

+    min_angle: <degree>
+Defines the lowest legal and usable angle for the servomotor

+    max_angle: <degree>
+Defines the highest legal and usable angle for the servomotor

 ## start servo control node

 To use the servos on the robot we use the servo control node.
 Start it with: